-Anthony, Northern Moor, September 09 2013
+Anthony, Northern Moor, September 2013

-'7 months ago my OCD that I have suffered with since I was 17, I am now 40, exploded and took over my life so much so I was unable to go into work because of it, my world became so small as it spiralled and gained control, I became confined to my house, then my house started to become what I felt then as contaminated, I was completing so many washing rituals that my hands were red raw and sore and my anxiety levels were so high, it was awful, the best thing I did was pick up the phone and make an appointment to see Mike.
+'7 months ago my OCD that I have suffered with since I was 17, I am now 40, exploded and took over my life so much so I was unable to go into work because of it, my world became so small as it spiralled and gained control, I became confined to my house, then my house started to become what I felt then as contaminated.
+I was completing so many washing rituals that my hands were red raw and sore and my anxiety levels were so high, it was awful; the best thing I did was pick up the phone and make an appointment to see Mike.

-Paula, Altrincham, September 06 2013
+Paula, Altrincham, September 2013

 'I have now finished my sessions with Mike - the last being in January and feel much happier, relaxed and in control of my life.
-The sessins helped me to understand a lot about my thoughts and feelings and Mike helped me deal with a lot of "baggage" from the past and my life is now focused on the present.
+The sessions helped me to understand a lot about my thoughts and feelings and Mike helped me deal with a lot of "baggage" from the past and my life is now focused on the present.
 I now tackle anxieties head on and do not dwell so much on worries as I know they are just negative thoughts.

-Helen, Sale, Manchester, April 22 2012
+Helen, Sale, Manchester, April 2012

-Mike has helped me understand and work through a lot of difficult issues from my past and worked with me to create stratergies to deal with situations and problems which were causing stress and anxiety.
-I now understand a lot more about myself, my feelings and thoughts and have been able to return to work which at the start of my anxiety problems seemed impossible.
+Mike has helped me understand and work through a lot of difficult issues from my past and worked with me to create strategies to deal with situations and problems which were causing stress and anxiety.
+I now understand a lot more about myself, my feelings and thoughts and have been able to return to work, which at the start of my anxiety problems seemed impossible.

-Helen, Sale, Manchester, October 25 2011
+Helen, Sale, Manchester, October 2011

 Training, qualifications & experience